ALERTua/hass-gaggiuino/README.md

 Integration setup complete.
 Your Gaggiuino is now available as a device.

-### Note: Currently no API Endpoint allows getting the currently selected profile.
+### Note: Currently, no API Endpoint allows getting the currently selected profile.
 That's why the initial profile selection is empty.
 However, the selector selects the profile correctly.

 ![img](/images/35_integration_entries.png)